-This year, 2009, the divine disappearance day of Srila Rupa Gosvami is August 2nd (in India).
-For your own transcendental reading pleasure on this day, and for your sharing with friends, we are happy to present Srila Narayana Gosvami Maharaja’s discourse on Srila Rupa Gosvami’s glories, spoken at Sri Rupa Sanatana Gaudiya Matha on August 6, 1998.
-Although this discourse was spoken long ago, this is the first time that it is being posted.
+This year, 2016, the divine disappearance day of Srila Rupa Gosvami is August 14th and 15th around the world.
+For your own transcendental reading pleasure on this day, and for your sharing with friends, we are happy to present Srila Narayana Gosvami Maharaja’s discourse on Srila Rupa Gosvami’s glories, spoken at Sri Rupa Sanatana Gaudiya Matha on August 6, 1998. .
 You are the first to open the lid to this secret treasure-chest.
+View video here.

 Sincerely, the Harikatha team]

 In Sri Krsna’s pastimes, Srila Rupa Gosvami is Rupa-manjari, a special maidservant of Srimati Radhika.
 Rupa-manjari is always serving Srimati Radhika, and she is always on Her side.
 If Krsna orders her to do something, she will not be afraid to disobey, and by disobeying she will be so pleasing to Krsna.
 Among all the maidservants of Radhika, including Rati-manjari (Raghunatha dasa Gosvami) and Labanga-manjari (Sanatana Gosvami), she is the most prominent.
 Ananga-manjari, the younger sister of Radhika, is her bosom friend.

 Because Rupa-manjari is the prominent maidservant of Srimati Radhika and always lives with Her, she knows some things that are unknown even to the closest sakhis (gopi friends) of Radhika, namely Lalita, Visakha, and Tungavidya.
 By her causeless mercy, she came in the form of Srila Rupa Gosvami, the associate of Sri Caitanya Mahaprabhu.